loopandlearn/news/docs/edition/2025-03-19.md

 Take a few minutes to explore this [page on the Loop and Learn site](https://www.loopandlearn.org/override/){:target="_blank"} and discover new ways to use overrides to enhance your Looping journey!

-## Children with Diabetes’ Friends for Life
+## Children with Diabetes Friends for Life

 **Regional Conference Recap**

-The Children with Diabetes’ Friends for Life regional conference took place in Arlington, Virginia, last weekend.
+The Children with Diabetes Friends for Life regional conference took place in Arlington, Virginia, March 7 to 9, 2025.
 Admin team members Rebecca and Tina, as well as some of our members, were present.
 As always, fostering connections within the diabetes community was a central focus.
 For a comprehensive look at all presentations and activities, refer to pages 4 and 5 of the [program](https://media.childrenwithdiabetes.com/conferences/friends-for-life-arlington-2025/FFL_Arlington_2025_Program_02_18_25_Spreads.pdf){:target="_blank"}.

 Here are some highlights.